Zag-Research/Zag-Smalltalk/Documentation/Abstract.md

 # Description of AST Smalltalk
 ### Abstract
 AST-Smalltalk is a principle-based Smalltalk VM.
 "Principled" means that the only 3 operations are: message send, assignment, and return.
-There is no special-casing of methods like `ifTrue:ifFalse` or `whileTrue:`, although of course some methods are implemeted by primitive methods.
+There is no special-casing of methods like `ifTrue:ifFalse` or `whileTrue:`, although of course some methods are implemented by primitive methods.

 The research question is, "Can this be made fast enough to be competitive?"